TusharPaul01/ChatBot-ML-LSTM-/README.md

 ChatBot for University purpose:
 The chatbot elevates the university website, providing valuable information to users, students & parents.📚💡

+LIVE ON JAYPEE UNIVERSITY OFFICIAL WEBSITE (https://www.juit.ac.in/) -> Currently have more than 2500+ active users.

 **Chatbot Link** : https://strident-narrow-goatfish.anvil.app/

 ![image](https://github.com/TusharPaul01/ChatBot-ML-LSTM-/assets/97314846/fda8d0a2-8421-4106-8f93-7d754a2416f7)